Guide to Graphic Design - Scott W. Santoro

 —Scott W. Santoro, Guide to Graphic Design; Adjunct, Pratt Institute; Principal, Worksight

-12 VIDEOS were made, one for each chapter (password pearson).
-Here are six: George Tscherny, Luba Lukova, Paul Sahre, Barbara Glauber, Agnieszka Gasparska, Greenblatt-Wexler, and Hillman Curtis.
+Alternate (Vimeo) Links: (password: pearson): George Tscherny, Luba Lukova, Paul Sahre, Barbara Glauber, Agnieszka Gasparska, Greenblatt-Wexler, and Hillman Curtis.

-DOWNLOAD the Table of Contents (pdf).
+DOWNLOAD: Table of Contents (pdf).

 VIRTUAL CRITWALL (Instagram): http://instagram.com/guide2graphicdesign

-TRANSLATION available in CHINESE and ARABIC
+TRANSLATIONS: Available in CHINESE and ARABIC

 MY EXPERIENCE IN USING A GRAPHIC DESIGN TEXTBOOK